-Notes: The table reports the simple differences in unemployment shares for all years from 2015 to 2020.
-Column 1 shows the 2014-15 simple differences in unemployment share.
-Column 2 shows the 2014-16 simple differences in unemployment share and so on.
+Notes: The table reports the simple differences in employment shares for all years from 2015 to 2020.
+Column 1 shows the 2014-15 simple differences in employment share.
+Column 2 shows the 2014-16 simple differences in employment share and so on.
 The control group consists of municipalities inside of the state of Bavaria matched with treated municipalities in Bavaria through a Mahalanobis distance.
 I compare the treated municipality to its Mahalanobis nearest neighbor.
+The average 2014-19 difference in employment share between treated, and matched municipalities is around 0.3 percentage points.